Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/Ray-Traced-Global-Illumination.md

 For information about ray tracing in HDRP, and how to set up your HDRP Project to support ray tracing, see [Getting started with ray tracing](Ray-Tracing-Getting-Started.md).

+To troubleshoot this effect, HDRP provides a Global Illumination [Debug Mode](Ray-Tracing-Debug.md) and a Ray Tracing Acceleration Structure [Debug Mode](Ray-Tracing-Debug.md) in Lighting Full Screen Debug Mode.

 ## Using Ray-Traced Global Illumination

 This feature replaces the [Screen Space Global Illumination](Override-Screen-Space-GI.md) Volume override, so the initial setup is similar.
 To setup ray traced global illumination on your Volume: